 Finally, respecting the privacy of your customers is simply the right thing to do.
 Keeping confidential information private should be an essential component of your company’s code of ethics.
 You may not legally have to treat privacy as sacrosanct, and your competitors might not always do it, but you should, anyway.
 You want your business to do good as it does well, and taking privacy seriously is one important way to do that.

-Wickr Pro is a secure communications platform for enterprises that take privacy seriously.
-Wickr Pro offers texting, voice and video calling, voice and video conferencing, and file and screen sharing – all protected by end-to-end encryption.
+AWS Wickr is a secure communications platform for enterprises that take privacy seriously.
+AWS Wickr offers texting, voice and video calling, voice and video conferencing, and file and screen sharing – all protected by end-to-end encryption.
 Communication and collaboration are private and secure, for all parties involved.